Elvis at 90: King forever? – DW – 01/08/2025

 Inspiring Elvis

-Elvis has inspired an entire industry of impersonators, as well as films like "Bye Bye, Birdie" (1967), based on his career.
+Elvis has inspired an entire industry of impersonators and films like "Bye Bye, Birdie" (1967) based on his career.
 But who inspired the King?
-Elvis was known to enjoy the music of gospel singer Sister Rosetta Tharpe, and once called Hollywood actor James Dean a "genius."
+Elvis was known to enjoy the music of gospel singer Sister Rosetta Tharpe and once called Hollywood actor James Dean a "genius."

 Elvis on screen